How to Create an eBay Home Office

 Starting an eBay business can be daunting, particularly if you're not already in business on your own.
 Aside from other small business mistakes, one mistake many ambitious eBay sellers make is failing to create an office space from which to operate an eBay business.

-- The Technology: Acquire a separate computer system.
 Segregate your eBay computing from your home computing if you can.
 By keeping it separate from games and personal use, the business computer can be more easily kept clean, organized, free of malware, and stable.
-Be sure to get a printer, too—preferably a laser printer, since these are much more cost effective and reliable and are compatible with many shipping label sizes and systems.
+Be sure to get a printer, too—preferably a laser printer, since these are much more cost-effective and reliable and are compatible with many shipping label sizes and systems.

-- The Photo Studio: Acquire a digital camera, white sheet, and bright lighting.
+To take professional photos you will need a good quality digital camera.
+Place your products against a solid color surface such as with a white sheet.
+Lighting is also important.
 Once again, unless you're drop-shipping, you'll use these to create ad-hoc photo studio capability for your office to produce great photos of your items for your eBay auctions.

 Don't Forget to Get Organized